tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 asset.
 This report:

 - Reviews [[2]] (the "Framework", which was recently published by the SEC's Strategic Hub for Innovation and Financial Technology, along with previous statements by William Hinman, the Director of the SEC's Division of Corporation Finance.
   **Note:** "The Framework" represents the views of SEC Staff.
 It is not a rule, regulation or statement of the SEC, and it is not binding on the Divisions of the SEC or the SEC itself.

 - Explains how [[2]] is indicative of the SEC's approach to applying the investment contract test laid out in [[3]] to digital assets.
 The SEC adopted this test, commonly referred to as the *Howey* test [[4]], and has applied the test in subsequent actions involving digital assets.<sup>[f1][footnote_1~]</sup> **Note:** [[3], Section 21(a)] authorizes the SEC to investigate violations of the federal securities laws and, in its discretion, to "publish information concerning any such violations".
 The Report does not constitute an adjudication of any fact or issue, nor does it make any findings of violations by any individual or entity.

 In particular, this report examines some of the SEC Staff's statements relating to the fourth prong of the *Howey* test, i.e. the "efforts of others", and discusses factors for promoters of token offerings to consider when assessing whether a token purchaser may have a reasonable expectation of earning profits from the significant efforts of others.
-It should be noted that this report is in no way intended to constitute or be relied upon as legal advice or to substitute for obtaining competent legal advice from an experienced attorney.
+It should be noted that this report is in no way intended to constitute or be relied upon as legal advice, or to substitute for obtaining competent legal advice from an experienced attorney.

 ## What is a Security?